top of page

 Steps:

-• Measure the amount of worm castings needed based on the size of your garden or planting area.
+• Measure the amount needed based on the size of your garden or planting area.

 • Dig a hole or trench where you plan to place your plants.
 The depth will depend on the size and type of plants.

-• Mix the worm castings with the soil you've removed from the hole or trench.
+• Mix with the soil you've removed from the hole or trench.
 Aim for a ratio of approximately 20-30% worm castings to soil.

 • Place your plants in the hole or trench and backfill with the soil-casting mixture.